AylinH/HanneEtAl2024_Mixed_Fixed_search/README.md

-# Datasets from  "xxx"
+# Datasets from  "Handling distractor interference in mixed and fixed search"

-Datasets used in "xxx" (Hanne et al., 2023).
-The datasets are provided in .csv format and JASP outputs are provided in .pdf format.
-This GitHub repository is connected to our OSF repository (LINK).
+Datasets and Bayesian Models used in "Handling distractor interference in mixed and fixed search" (Hanne et al., under rev.).
+The datasets are provided in .csv format and the Bayesian Models are provided as Jupyter Notebooks.
+This GitHub repository is connected to our OSF repository (LINK), where also the sampled traces can be found.